 The biggest modification is the height of the center support post.
 Ana’s plans call for 24″ but I made mine 30″ which allows for longer legs.
 Also the cross support pieces for the seats are made from 2×6’s.
 In Ana’s plan she used 2×4’s.
 Then the seat portion is a 2×8.
 Very easy modifications that add height and strength which allows for older, heavier kids (and adults) to play safely.

-It’s great to see my kids trying to figure out how to balance the weight while getting on and off – a little challenge during play is always good.
+It’s great to see my kids trying to figure out how to balance the weight while getting on and off.
+A little challenge during play is always good.

-How to build a big kids seesaw:
+How to build a big kids see saw:

-1. Follow Ana’s plans here for wood cuts and construction steps.
+- First off we will follow Ana’s plans here for wood cuts and construction steps.